Do you remember what you were doing one year ago today? Were you having a good week? Which projects were you working on?

 Unless you have the memory of Sherlock Holmes, you probably have a tough time recalling every detail.
 But that’s exactly what we ask employees and managers to do when we use an annual performance review system.

 At the same time, HR professionals are recognizing the inherent flaws in this type of performance management.
-According to that same report, 54 percent of HR representatives doubt the accuracy of annual performance reviews.
+According to that same report, 54% of HR representatives doubt the accuracy of annual performance reviews.
 And for good reason—if you depend solely on employees and managers recalling things that happened months earlier, you aren’t going to see the results you want.

 Perhaps you aren’t ready to completely overhaul your organization’s annual performance review system today.
 That doesn’t mean you have to suffer through poor results and inaccurate data.
 We have a few ideas for making every performance review more accurate and meaningful, whether it happens once a year or once a month.